These Nova Scotians moved into old school buses to deal with rising house prices | CBC News

 These Nova Scotians moved into old school buses to deal with rising house prices

-Faced with rising rental prices in rural Nova Scotia, a 40-foot school bus seemed like the logical choice for Hannah Verra.
+Faced with rising rental prices in rural Nova Scotia, a 12-metre school bus seemed like the logical choice for Hannah Verra.

-She admits the 25-year-old bus she bought for $2,500 earlier this year is a bit rough on the outside — you can still see cracks of yellow in the peeling red paint, a reminder of its former life packed with kids out on the road.
+She admits the 25-year-old bus she bought for $2,500 earlier this year is a bit rough on the outside, with cracks of yellow still visible in the peeling red paint — a reminder of its former life packed with kids out on the road.

-But step inside and you'll find the makings of a cozy home for Verra and her two young children.
+But step inside and you'll find the makings of a cosy home for Verra and her two young children.

-"My wish for housing was to be able to live in a home that was both comfortable but affordable, and there wasn't anything available in the region," said Verra, who lives in West Dublin on the province's South Shore.
+"My wish for housing was to be able to live in a home that was both comfortable but affordable, and there wasn't anything available in the region," said Verra, who lives in West Dublin, in Lunenburg County on the province's South Shore.

-"To be honest, I couldn't even find something that was uncomfortable and unaffordable."

-She's not the only Nova Scotian opting to drastically downsize in order to deal with what many call an affordable-housing crisis in this province.
+She's not the only Nova Scotian opting to drastically downsize in order to deal with what many call an affordable-housing crisis in the province.

 How to turn a bus into a home

 When Verra bought her bus, all of the seats, except the driver's seat, had been removed.
-She's since added a propane stove for cooking, a dinette, appliances and a couch she ripped out of an old RV, and a diagonal wall at the back of the bus with her room on one side.
+She's since added a propane stove for cooking, appliances, a dinette and a couch she ripped out of an old RV and a diagonal wall at the back of the bus with her room on one side.

 "The other side is the kids' room, and it has a bunk bed in it and it's almost completely done.
 It's painted purple and has trim and they have carpeting," she said.